-> Rutgers Journal of Law & Urban Policy
+Rutgers Journal of Law and Public Policy

-> Established in 2010, the Journal of Civil Rights and Economic Development at St. John's Law School - and building on the rich history of our predecessor the Journal of Legal Commentary - we are committed to publishing high-quality scholarship and hosting innovative symposia on issues of social, racial and economic justice.
+Established in 2010, the Journal of Civil Rights and Economic Development at St. John's Law School - and building on the rich history of our predecessor the Journal of Legal Commentary - we are committed to publishing high-quality scholarship and hosting innovative symposia on issues of social, racial and economic justice.

 The Journal publishes four issues each year, culling submissions from scholars and students on a range of racial, social and economic justice topics, including: